w3f/polkadot-wiki/docs/learn-staking.md

 ## Inflation

 DOT is inflationary; there is no maximum number of DOT as in Bitcoin.
-Inflation is designed to be 10% in the first year, with validator rewards being a function of amount staked and the remainder going to treasury.
+Inflation is designed to be approximately 10% annually, with validator rewards being a function of amount staked and the remainder going to treasury.

 ![staking](assets/NPoS/staking-participation-rate.png)